TraceLD/retropath/README.md

 #### Windows

-1. Enter the unzipped folder and open the terminal.
+1. Enter the unzipped folder and open the terminal

 2. Run the following command via the terminal: `./RetroPath.Cli.exe "./example_data/rules.csv" "./example_data/source.csv" "./example_data/sink.csv" 4`

 #### Linux and macOS

-1. Enter the unzipped folder and open the terminal.
+1. Enter the unzipped folder and open the terminal inside it

+2. Give RetroPath the permission to execute by running `chmod +x ./RetroPath.Cli`

-2. Run the following command via the terminal: `./RetroPath.Cli "./example_data/rules.csv" "./example_data/source.csv" "./example_data/sink.csv" 4`
+3. Run the following command via the terminal: `./RetroPath.Cli "./example_data/rules.csv" "./example_data/source.csv" "./example_data/sink.csv" 4`

-**Linux-only caution:** In the event that some system package is missing a human readable exception will be thrown and you should read it to see what package is missing and then install the missing package from your distro's package maneger (e.g. `apt`/`yum`/etc.).
+**Linux-only caution:** In the unlikely event that some system package is missing a human readable exception will be thrown and you should read it to see what package is missing and then install the missing package from your distro's package maneger (e.g. `apt`/`yum`/etc.).

 ### Viewing the results